karagulamos/Kga.Algo/README.md

 Tries boast of being space efficient due to their ability to represent individual characters as nodes in a tree-like structure.

-Consider the words **home, homly, hangs, hanger, have, haven**.
+Consider the words **home, homely, hangs, hanger, have, haven**.
 There are 30 characters in total, but a trie only requires 15 characters to represent all of these words.

 Furthermore, tries are much more memory efficient when dealing with data that contain lots of duplicates as they only require few characters to represent them.
 As a result, key lookups are very fast and can be done in **O(M)**, where M is the length of the searched key.